What Is Email Marketing? A Beginner’s Guide

 Email newsletters are sent on a consistent basis to provide regular updates to subscribers.
 A newsletter might share new blog posts or case studies, discuss a product update or recent milestone, or highlight upcoming events.
 Take a look at this article for inspirational newsletter designs.

 Automated marketing emails are automatically sent based on predefined triggers.
 For example, you might send a welcome email to new subscribers, a celebratory email to subscribers celebrating their birthdays, and a reminder email to customers with abandoned shopping carts.
-You can set up strategic automated responses using Wix Ascend.
+Or, you might send a drip campaign that nurtures leads and convinces them to buy.
+Whichever type of email you choose, you can set up strategic automated responses using Wix Ascend.

 Automated transactional emails are another effective form of marketing automation that are automatically sent following a transaction.
 They include order confirmations, shipping updates and reminders about appointments or events.
 While these emails are quite simple, they’re important for building customer trust, particularly for eCommerce websites.